 If I had a dollar for every time I saw “New Year, New Me!” as a Facebook status or tweet over the past few days, let’s just say that I’d probably be rocking some brand-new Louboutins right now.
 Figuring out how to make good resolutions — and keep them —is one of the challenges that always seems to pervade the first week of January.

-We’ve recently covered some of our fashion and beauty resolutions for 2013, but as your resident interior design columnist, I’m a firm believer that resolutions shouldn’t be limited to only one avenue.
+We’ve recently covered some of our fashion and beauty resolutions for the new year, but as your resident interior design columnist, I’m a firm believer that resolutions shouldn’t be limited to only one avenue.
 Why not try making a resolution or two that focuses on your dorm life?
 You certainly spend enough time there, and after a few years at school, I’ve noticed a direct correlation between the cleanliness of my room and how productive I am that day.

 1. Maintain, maintain, maintain.